Muqaddas-Mehboob/Frontend-Projects/README.md

 # Frontend-Projects
-This repository includes the projects built using HTML and CSS
+This repository includes the projects built using HTML, CSS and Javascript